Session formats for which proposals to present can be submitted include:

 across the institution.

 Roundtable discussions and poster sessions should be selected if you prefer a setting where there is time to answer questions, discuss implications, and compare findings with other participants.
-Concurrent sessions tend to favor formal presentations in which the audience listens to what the presenter has to say, even though the presenter may entertain audience questions.
+Concurrent sessions tend to favor formal presentations in which the audience listens to what the presenter has to say, even though the presenter should encourage audience participation and entertain questions.

 Since more proposals are received than there is space available to hold sessions, proposals that are accepted are expected to be compelling and appealing to a large number of participants.
 Given meeting space restrictions, proposals for roundtable discussions and poster sessions are more likely to be accepted than proposals for concurrent sessions, provided they include a title and description that make it clear the session will take advantage of the highly-interactive opportunities these formats provide.

-Concurrent sessions tend to favor formal presentations in which the audience listens to what the presenter has to say, even though the presenter may entertain audience questions.
-Concurrent Sessions are traditional one-hour concurrent sessions that form
+Concurrent sessions tend to favor formal presentations in which the audience listens to what the presenter has to say, even though the presenter should encourage audience participation and entertain questions.
+Concurrent sessions are traditional one-hour concurrent sessions that form

 style with a head table and chairs at the front of the room and